A survey and taxonomy of loss functions in machine learning: Introduction

 The main contribution of this work can be found in the proposed taxonomy depicted in Fig.~\ref{fig:taxionomy}.
-Each loss function is first divided according the specific task on which they are exploited: regression, classification, ranking, sample generation and energy-based modelling.
-Furthermore, we divide them by the type of learning paradigm on which they can be applied to, from supervised to unsupervised.
-Finally, we classify them according to the underling strategy on which they are based, such as if they rely on a probabilistic formalization, or are based on errors or a margin between the prediction and the actual values.
+Each loss function is first divided according to the specific task on which they are exploited: regression, classification, ranking, generative and energy-based modelling.